nozibuddowla/Transformation/README.md

 The program is made with Codeblocks in Windows 10 and to execute the program OpneGl and glut should be installed properly and configured with CodeBlocks.
-After installing glut in Windows, open 3D car Racing Game in Code Blocks.
+After installing glut in Windows, open Transformation in Code Blocks.
 Build and then run the solution.
 Transformation.cpp is the main source C++ file.